Spring Semester 2021

 South Dakota State University and its Office of Academic Affairs will provide central support for its colleges and academic support units while allowing for some flexibility in decision-making at the college and academic support unit level.
 Academic decision-making for Academic Year 2020-21 will be guided by the university’s commitment to high quality academic programs, and the health and safety of the university community.

-Course offerings during Fall Semester 2020 will include a limited number of entirely face-to-face courses, several courses being a combination of face-to-face instruction with online/virtual components and other courses being entirely online/virtual.
+Course offerings during Spring Semester 2021 will include a limited number of entirely face-to-face courses, several courses being a combination of face-to-face instruction with online/virtual components and other courses being entirely online/virtual.
 Classes may be scheduled into the evening and on Saturday as feasible and necessary.

 The Provost and Vice President for Academic Affairs will work with the Registrar’s Office and the colleges to determine the final course schedule for Fall Semester 2020.
 Colleges/schools/departments will classify their courses into three groups to aid the scheduling process.
 The three groups are: